 • The "gender-affirmative" approach includes a "social transition" for children as young as two years old, which entails dressing them in clothing typical of the opposite sex, changing their hairstyle and name, and making use of opposite-sex toilets.
-When children socially transition, they end up on a fast-moving conveyor belt towards hormones and surgery and they are less likely to become comfortable living as their biological sex.78 After social transition, the "gender-affirmative" model recommends the use of puberty blocking drugs in adolescence to prevent a gender-dysphoric child from seeing their body develop biologically-appropriate secondary sex characteristics.
+When children socially transition, they end up on a fast-moving conveyor belt towards hormones and surgery and they are less likely to become comfortable living as their biological sex.
+78 After social transition, the "gender-affirmative" model recommends the use of puberty blocking drugs in adolescence to prevent a gender-dysphoric child from seeing their body develop biologically-appropriate secondary sex characteristics.

 - Despite the statement of the Ministry of Health in 2017 regarding puberty blockers (previous page), the use of puberty-blocking drugs in otherwise healthy adolescents to delay a normal stage of development is relatively new and the long-term effects are unknown.
 Adverse event reports filed with the FDA(US) by women who took puberty blockers as children to stop precocious puberty or to increase height describe effects like brittle bones and joint problems.79 It is currently unknown if puberty will proceed as normal if blockers are stopped or if they have any effect on the still-developing brain. - In older adolescents, cross-sex hormones (testosterone for girls and oestrogen for boys) are administered to cause development of opposite sex physical characteristics.
 Cross-sex hormones cause irreversible effects, including sterility if used after puberty blockers, the growth of breast tissue in males and a lowered voice in females.
 Cross-sex hormones may also cause serious adverse effects including cardiovascular and gynaecological risks, gallstones, blood clots, decreased bone mineral density, decreased insulin sensitivity, and cancer.80 - Surgery is the final step in the "gender-affirmative" model and a step that younger and younger teens are undergoing.
 In the US, minors are increasingly approved for "gender reassignment" surgeries.
 Girls as young as 13 are now being referred for double mastectomies81 and teen boys are having their genitals permanently altered by "gender reassignment" surgeries.82 In New Zealand, there have been reports of teenage girls being offered chest binders.83 - In the vast majority of cases, gender-dysphoric children come to accept their biological sex after naturally passing through puberty.
-Research shows that 80-90% of children who are gender-dysphoric eventually become comfortable living as their biological sex.84 sex.
+Research shows that 80-90% of children who are gender-dysphoric eventually become comfortable living as their biological sex.84 - Parents and medical professionals do not, for example, encourage an anorexic child to lose weight, even when she is insistent that she is overweight.
+Instead, children "need medical professionals who will help them mature in harmony with their bodies, rather than deploy experimental treatments to refashion their bodies."
+85 sex.
 Sadly, some US states have banned therapeutic approaches that seek to help those with gender dysphoria live comfortably in their own bodies.
 These bans prevent gender-dysphoric children and adults from getting the help they need.
 "In states that have therapy bans, many therapists are afraid, because of the law and legal counsel, to see sexual and gender variant individuals whose goal is change, so many now get no professional mental health services.
 Like other individuals who have sexual or gender variations, some are sexual abuse victims and are suicidal.
 Bans are harmful and unjust."
-86 (There is currently a NZ Labour MP's private member's
+86 (There is currently a NZ Labour MP's private member's bill waiting to be drawn in the ballot which would criminalise those - including parents - who seek to help children with gender dysphoria live comfortably in their own bodies.87)